TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-azuresubscriptionandresourceaccess.md

 # Azure subscription and resource access (RBAC)

-This section describes common solutions related to role-based access control (RBAC) for Azure resources.
-For common solutions related to Azure Active Directory, see the **Azure AD Roles and Administrators** section.
+Choose the **RBAC** problem type for common solutions related to managing access control for Azure resources.
+For common solutions related to Azure Active Directory, see the **Azure AD Roles and Administrators** problem type.

 ## **Recommended documents**